Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Methods to construct individualized treatment rules

-where $I(\cdot)$ denotes the indicator function, $h(Y_i, Y_j)$ is the contrast function between patient $i$ and patient $j$ and $\pi(X_j)$ represents the propensity score.
-Here $h(Y_i, Y_j)=\operatorname{sgn}(Y_i-Y_j)$ and $\pi(X_i)=\pi(X_j)=1/2$\\ CWL is a flexible and robust method that only relies on the contrast of outcomes between two patients.
-However, a well-specified model is needed to ensure consistency.
+where $h(Y_i, Y_j)$ is the contrast function between patient $i$ and patient $j$ and $\pi(X_j)$ represents the propensity score.
+Here $h(Y_i, Y_j)=\operatorname{sgn}(Y_i-Y_j)$ and $\pi(X_i)=\pi(X_j)=1/2.$ CWL is a flexible and robust method that only relies on the contrast of outcomes between two patients.
+However, a correctly specified model is needed to ensure consistency.